A Blast From Over a Decade in the Past at Phillies Camp Wednesday

 The World Baseball Classic begins on Friday and the Phils are well represented with Bryce Harper, Kyle Schwarber and Brad Keller playing for Team USA, Cristopher Sanchez with the Dominican Republic, Aaron Nola and 2024 first-round pick Dante Nori with Italy, Sosa with Panama, Max Lazar and Garrett Stubbs with Israel, and Taijuan Walker and Alan Rangel pitching for Mexico.

-The Phillies are back to their regular Grapefruit League on Thursday against the Red Sox with Jesus Luzardo on the hill.
+The Phillies are back to regularly scheduled Grapefruit League action on Thursday against the Red Sox with Jesus Luzardo on the hill.

 Loading recommendations...
 Please wait while we load personalized content recommendations